vExcess/Drawlite/README.md

 # Drawlite
 A lightweight yet powerful library for drawing graphics inspired by Processing.js
+**Note: The library is still under development so features are constantly changing and may be unreliable.**

 ## Usage
 ```js